Wilson Ultra 95 Tapered Beams

 Added a leather so it's now 291g, 38cm (12pt HH) and it feels quite like a normal light, but HH racket.
 If I added just another 70g I suspect it would be rather like a PSC 6.1 95.

-Amazing how much more svelte it looks compared to the white Snowbird and silver Graphite model 2.
+Amazing how much more svelte it looks and feels in play, compared to the white Snowbird and silver Graphite model 2, despite being the same width.

 IMG-20241216-142859-2.jpg